Sunday, November 11

 Professionally, what’s your goal?

-• To expand my work as an art facilitator which pairs artists with creative storytellers who have varying levels of cognitive abilities.
+• To expand my work as an art facilitator who pairs artists with creative storytellers who have varying levels of cognitive abilities.

 • To push away from my comfort zone.
 (Easier said than done, but I’m working on it.)